 Davis & Brown, receipt, March 17, 1815, archival image, Kaminski Handwriting Collection.
 Item can be found at AAS.

-Interestingly, one finds this is the same typeface that appears in Philadelphia’s Charles William Bazeley’s book in 1821, Elements of penmanship: simplified and illustrated.
-Here, it appears for entirely different reasons.
-In Bazeley’s second edition, the angle is used with purpose.
-(Bazeley’s 1811 first edition is a book of an entirely different kind, and it bears no resemblance to the second edition.)
+Interestingly, six years later in Philadelphia, this same backslant typeface appears in Charles William Bazeley’s 1821 edition of Elements of penmanship: simplified and illustrated.* Here, it appears for entirely different reasons.
+In this book, Bazeley’s second edition, the angle is proposed for a singular social purpose.